VasilisAvgoustakis/citizen-quest/doc/dialogues.md

 All nodes have these properties:

 - `id`: (string) The node's id.
 If it's not set, it's generated automatically.
 - `type`: (string, default: 'statement') The node's type.
-Can be 'statement', 'random', 'cycle', or 'sequence'.
+Can be 'statement', 'effect', 'random', 'cycle', or 'sequence'.
 - `cond` (string, optional): A logical expression (see below).
 - `set` (string | array, optional): One or more flags that are set when the node becomes active.